GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 <h1 style="color:grey">Open System Interconnection(OSI) Model</h1>

->It is developed by International organization for standerization(ISO).
-The OSI model is a theoretical model desicribe to show how a protocol stack should be implemened.
+>It is developed by International organization for standardization(ISO).
+The OSI model is a theoretical model describe to show how a protocol stack should be implemented.

 7. [Application]
 6. [Presentation]
 5. [Session]
 4. [Transport]
 3. [Network]
-2. [Dataline]
+2. [Datalink]
 1. [Physical]

 The Session Layer is the ......

-The Presentation Layer were designed to handle syntax and sementanics of the information changes between the systems.
-It was designed for data translation, encrib..., deceibation and compression.
+The Presentation Layer were designed to handle syntax and semantics of the information changes between the systems.
+It was designed for data translation, encrib..., deceleration and compression.

-<h1 style="color:grey">Detials in Network Layer</h1>
+<h1 style="color:grey">Details in Network Layer</h1>

 >Duties of Network Layer:

-1. Internetworking: The logical giving of heterogemeous physical networks together to look like a single network.
+1. Internetworking: The logical giving of heterogeneous physical networks together to look like a single network.

-2. Packetizing: The network layer encatsulatrs data units received from upper layer protocols and makes packets out of them.
+2. Packetizing: The network layer encapsulates data units received from upper layer protocols and makes packets out of them.

-3. Addressing: The address used in the network layer must be <label style="color:red">uniquely and universaly</label> defined the connection of a host or a router to the Internet.
+3. Addressing: The address used in the network layer must be <label style="color:red">uniquely and universally</label> defined the connection of a host or a router to the Internet.

 4. Routing: Each IP packet can reach its destination via several routes.
 The

 5. Routing Protocol: A routing protocol is a ... of routers and procedures that .. routers in the internet ... other of changes.

-6. Fragmenting: Each router decapsulates the IP dataframs from the received forms processes it and then encapuates it in another frame.
+6. Fragmenting: Each router decapsulates the IP datagrams from the received forms processes it and then encapsulates it in another frame.
 If the packet is too large it is fragmented.

 7. Address Resolution: The Network Layer provides host-to-host addressing.
-The Dtat Link Layer needs physical addressing for node-to-node delivery.
-These two addressing are mapped to each other
+The Data Link Layer needs physical addressing for node-to-node delivery.
+These two addressing are mapped to each other.

 <h4 style="text-align:center">(IP address -> ARP -> physical address)</h4>

 >Process of Network Layer: